Boubacar Thera, Project Officer

 Anne Bennett, Head of Sub-Saharan Africa Division

 Following the August 18 coup d’état that overthrew President Ibrahim Boubacar Keita, the Comité National pour le Salut du Peuple (CNSP) has put in place transition authorities to address a number of security, political, and socio-economic emergencies.
-Adopting a charter which serves as a roadmap for the 18-month transition until February 2022, the authorities have been prioritising institutional and political reforms; the implementation of the Algiers 2015 peace agreement (seeking to restore peace, with the implementation of an security sector governance/reform (SSG/R) process playing a big part in it); and the fight against insecurity and impunity.
+Transitional authorities have adopted an 18-month roadmap until February 2022 and the recent events in Bamako have not yet compromised this agenda.
+Institutional and political reforms, the implementation of the Algiers 2015 peace agreement, and the fight against insecurity and impunity remain essential, while an immediate focus will be on preparing the way for elections in early 2022.

 The multi-dimensional governance crisis - characterised by rising insecurity, perennial mis-management of the security sector, and related impunity issues - is now set in the context of a new post-coup political reality.
 There is momentum among national stakeholders to better address challenges related to the integrity of defence and security forces (DSF), reinforcing strategic planning frameworks and people’s expectations in terms of security.
 DCAF is proud to support security institutions in improving the sector’s accountability and responsiveness.